 - reside in the City of Brisbane

-- have their design approved by Urban Smart Projects
+- have their design approved

 How long do artworks last

-On average, traffic signal box artworks last from six months to four years.
+On average, traffic signal box artworks last from six months to six years.
 Traffic signal boxes are Brisbane City Council equipment and may require upgrading or replacing at any time.
 There is no guarantee of how long your artwork will remain on a traffic signal box.

 The Artforce Awards is an all ages celebration.
 The awards are held annually and showcase Artforce artworks completed in the preceding 12 months.
-The 2015 awards were held on Monday 8 February 2016 and reflect boxes painted between 15 December 2014 and 14 December 2015.

 All eligible Artforce participants receive an invitation to attend the annual awards.